devchallenges-io/curriculum/2-responsive-web/1-html-css/3-flexbox.md

-# Mastering Flexbox: A Complete Guide to CSS Flex
+# Mastering Flexbox: A Complete Guide to CSS Flexbox

 ## Understanding the Flexbox Layout Model